 Besides FeiFei, you’ll hear Tony, who’s learning the language with you, on the podcast.
 The Chinese language lessons include idioms, dialogues, language tips, and stories behind the words.

-Integrating Chinese as part of your daily life exposes you to various topics and ways of thinking.
+Integrating Chinese into your daily life exposes you to diverse topics and ways of thinking.
 It also allows you to immerse yourself in the language with little effort.

 11. Mandarin Monkey